-If a Claim is denied, in whole or in part, the denial is known as an "Adverse Benefit Determination."
+If a Claim is denied, in whole or in part, or if Plan coverage is rescinded retroactively for fraud or misrepresentation, the denial is known as an "Adverse Benefit Determination."

 A claimant has the right to request a review of an Adverse Benefit Determination.
 This request is an "Appeal."
-If the Claim is denied at the end of the Appeal process, as described below, the Plan's final decision is known as a "Final Adverse Benefit Determination."
+If the Claim is denied at the end of the Plan's internal Appeal process, as described below, the Plan's final decision is known as a "Final Adverse Benefit Determination."